sampolk/MultiscaleDiffusionClustering/README.md

      MMS, HSC, and SLC on benchmark datesets are provided.
    - M_SRDL_demo.m compares M-SRDL against M-LUND on the Salinas A HSI.

-All benchmark datasets were obtained from the UCI Machine Learning
+All necessary datasets are contained in this repository, so no additional data downloads are necessary.
+All benchmark datasets were obtained from the UCI Machine Learning Repository:
-Repository:

    - https://archive.ics.uci.edu/ml/index.php